Table of Contents

-The island archipelago of Kinmen is quite small – about half the size of Taipei City (or one-fourth the size of Chicago).
-The tourist attractions are focused heavily on both Kinmen’s natural attractions, such as beaches an interesting geology, and its military history.
-It is also a popular spot for purchasing high-quality knives and cleavers.
+The island archipelago of Kinmen is quite small – about half the size of Taipei City.
+The tourist attractions are focused heavily on both Kinmen’s ancient Fujianese houses, and its military history.
+It is also a popular spot for purchasing high-quality knives and Kaoliang liquor.

 Take note that Kinmen is still, regardless of its recent calm, a military outpost.
 Signs on beaches warning you to be careful of undiscovered land mines should be heeded.
 Military officers should be listened to, but they are used to tourists so barring some kind of big crisis, you won’t be bothered.

 - Kinmen is also known as Quemoy, and is often spelled Jinmen.

 - The archipelago has a population of around 85,000 people.

 - Kinmen is recognized as a Taiwanese national park.

 Best Time to Visit Kinmen